katherinetoledo/cfg-lvl2-search-project/README.md

-CodeFirstGirls Group Project (Twitter class) using Edamam Recipe API and Python
+CodeFirstGirls Group Project at Twitter using Edamam Recipe API and Python